haven't they made, like, a half dozen TV series about them?

 On another note, koalas are literally the least intelligent mammals on the entire planet.
 Their brains are literally smooth.

-Kasrik Argentum Stellaris Fiddlesticks the Wizard, Lord of Stars, Master Trickster, and Creator of both the Mosh of Stardust Hornets and Mimiczilla.
+Kasrik Argentum Stellaris Fiddlesticks the Wizard, Lord of Stars, Master Trickster, Creator of the Mosh of Stardust Hornets and Mimiczilla.

 "You're never fully dressed without a smile!" >:3